telefonicaid/fiware-IoTAgent-Cplusplus/doc/build.md

 ### Build
 We use out-of-source building, so you must build out of source directory.
 The directory where source is downloaded will be called _SourcePath_.
 From this directory let'us make a directory build/*build_type* (*build_type* must be Debug, Release or DebugCoverage) and execute (in this example we use Debug as *build_type* and you must replace <path-to-boost> with path to your boost installation):
+(target install only copy built libraries in a directory to concentrate them).

 ```
 $ pwd